≡ Menu

 It was there…

-That the “ancient” relatives of the modern day Australian Shepherds were first used as sheep herding dogs within the “Basque” regions of Western Europe during the early 1800’s.
-During this time, these Basque dogs were highly valued which is why when folks began migrating to Australia the chose to bring their cherished animals with them.
+The “ancient” relatives of the modern-day Australian Shepherds were first used as sheep herding dogs within the “Basque” regions of Western Europe during the early 1800s; during this time, these Basque dogs were highly valued, so when folks began migrating to Australia, they chose to bring their cherished animals with them.

 In Australia…

-These dogs proved equally valuable as the did in Europe and soon because quite popular all over the continent, which is why when some of the Australian shepherds of the “Human” variety chose to move to the United States, they also chose to bring their cherished shepherd dogs with them.
+These dogs proved equally valuable as they did in Europe and soon became quite popular all over the continent.
+This is why when some Australian shepherds of the “Human” variety chose to move to the United States, they also brought their cherished shepherd dogs.

-These dogs really began to “flourish” throughout the Western United States, and since many of the “original” dogs came from Australia, it was only natural that folks began calling them all “Australian Shepherds”.
+These dogs began to “flourish” throughout the Western United States.
+Since many of the “original” dogs came from Australia, it was only natural that folks started calling them all “Australian Shepherds.”

 And by 1950…

-The “breed” had pretty much established itself throughout the Western United States leading to the development of the first Australian Shepherd dog club in American in 1957.
-Surprisingly though, the breed was not officially recognized by the American Kennel Club until 1993 which seems a bit late to us, but what do we know?
+The “breed” had established itself throughout the Western United States, leading to the development of the first Australian Shepherd dog club in America in 1957.
+Surprisingly, the American Kennel Club did not officially recognize the breed until 1993, which seems a bit late to us, but what do we know?

-The Australian Shepherd has a fairly thick and water-resistant coat that will help him or her to survive in colder places where cattle dogs like this might work.
-The coat is longer on the head, body and upper legs and can be a variety of colors including: blue merle, red merle, black or a combination of white, black and tan aka ‘tri-color’.
+The Australian Shepherd has a relatively thick and water-resistant coat that will help them to survive in colder places where cattle dogs like this might work.
+The skin is longer on the head, body, and upper legs and can be a variety of colors, including blue, red, red, black, or a combination of white, black, and tan, aka ‘tri-color.’
+And while in most cases, it’s relatively easy to differentiate an Australian Shepherd from other similar breeds, such as a Collie or a Border Collie, two things about the Australian Shepherd will set them apart immediately.

 First…

-Australian Shepherds will have a “docked” tail or a naturally bobbed tale.
+Australian Shepherds will have a “docked” or naturally bobbed tail.
 And second, Australian Shepherds will typically have…

 That can vary in colors even within the same dog!
-So, don’t be surprised if you find yourself having to pick and choose between several different Australian Shepherd puppies if you see a couple with a wide variety of eye colors including: brown, blue, amber, or any combination of the three!
+So, don’t be surprised if you have to pick and choose between several different Australian Shepherd puppies if you see a couple with a wide variety of eye colors, including brown, blue, amber, or any combination of the three!

-The first thing you should know about the Australian Shepherd dog breed before you get one is that they really do require regular, consistent exercise.
+The first thing you should know about the Australian Shepherd dog breed before you get one is that they require regular, consistent exercise.
 This is not a dog that is going to want to sit on the couch with you all day long watching TV!
+So you’ll need to plan for up to an hour of outdoor play daily; we don’t mean a stroll around the block.
+From puppy to adult, the Australian Shepherd needs and wants a regular “high energy” activity like playing fetch or running with an owner.

 Which means…

-You’re “up” to the task, you can also consider a Miniature Australian Shepherd aka toy Australian aka mini Aussie.
-Just as you’re probably guessing this is a smaller version of the same dog.
+You’re “up” to the task; you can also consider a Miniature Australian Shepherd, aka toy Australian, aka mini Aussie.
+As you’re probably guessing, this is a smaller version of the same dog.
 This one, however, doesn’t necessarily need to run around as much (but keep in mind, they still need to keep their minds active!).

-When discussing the health of different dog breeds, it’s very important to understand the role the breeders play in that.
-A good breeder will determine a lot when it comes to the health; and they should be a recognized by the American Kennel Club because then they will be held to a breed standard.
+When discussing the health of different dog breeds, it’s essential to understand the breeders’ role.
+A good breeder will greatly determine fitness; the American Kennel Club should recognize them because they will be held to a breed standard.
 You can also look into the Australian Shepherd Club for good breeders.
 Also, the breeder should be willing to provide you with documentation about the dog’s genealogy.

 But beware…

-Regardless of how “responsible” your breeder may be, there are just some medical conditions that are prone to affect Australian Shepherds no matter what you do.
-For this reason, if you do decide to purchase an Australian Shepherd or better yet adopt an Australian Shepherd rescue, you will want to be on the lookout for the following conditions as they may play a role in your dogs life.
+Regardless of how “responsible” your breeder may be, some medical conditions are prone to affect Australian Shepherds no matter what you do.
+For this reason, if you decide to purchase an Australian Shepherd or adopt an Australian Shepherd rescue, you will want to be on the lookout for the following conditions, as they may play a role in your dog’s life.

 Now we…